Alocasia ‘Black Stem’

 Alocasia macrorrhizos ‘Black Stem’

-Alocasia macrorrhizos (L.) G.Don is the correct and accepted scientific name for this species of Alocasia.
+Alocasia macrorrhizos (L.) G.Don is the accepted scientific name for this species of Alocasia.
 It was named and described as such by George Don in Sweet’s Hortus Britannicus in 1839.
 It was first described as Arum macrorrhizon by Carl von Linnaeus in Species Plantarum in 1753.

 This is another variety of Alocasia macrorrhizos I bought from Wellspring Gardens in the spring of 2012.
 I bought this plant from Wellspring Gardens as well as a Colocasia antiquorum ‘Black Stem’ from Brent and Becky’s.
 Back then, the Colocasia was called Colocasia fontanesii ‘Black Stem’ but now that is a synonym of Colocasia antiquorum (I think… Unless it has changed again.).
 I wanted to see the difference between the two.